Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

 Importing | Actively importing the document to start the reconciliation process. |

 Imported | The document is waiting in the reconciliation queue.
-If not a CCD, it has been imported into the patient's chart in Documents.
+If it's not a CCD, it has been imported into the patient's chart in Documents.
 Select Reconcile to continue the reconciliation process. |

 Retrieving | Actively retrieving the document from the external organization. |

-Retrieved | The document has been retrieved and is available for viewing, download, or import. |
+Retrieved | The document has been retrieved and is available to view, download, or import. |

 Reconciled | The CCD document data elements have been reconciled into the patient chart. |